-Post-Completion Optional Practical Training (OPT) - Upon completion of an undergraduate or graduate degree, an F-1 student may apply to U.S. Citizenship and Immigration Services (USCIS) for up to 12 months of full-time work authorization.
+Post-Completion Optional Practical Training (OPT) - Upon completion of an undergraduate or graduate degree, an F-1 student may apply to CIS for up to 12 months of full-time work authorization.
 Employment must be at least 20 hours per week and relate to the student's major field of study.
 The student and the school handle all paperwork for post-completion OPT authorization, so there is no additional effort on the part of the employer.

-STEM OPT Extension - Toward the end of post-completion OPT, some students may qualify for a 24 month extension of OPT (for a total of 36 months of OPT) if:
+STEM OPT Extension - Because we offer so many STEM-eligible programs, many WSU graduates will qualify for a 24-month extension of OPT (for a total of 36 months of OPT) as long as:

-- Their degree was in a STEM area (Science, Technology, Engineering, or Math) - They have a full-time (20+ hours per week) paid job or job offer from an employer who is a registered user of the E-Verify program - Their employer is willing to complete the Form I-983, Training Plan for STEM OPT Students, and agree to all terms and conditions
+- Their degree was in a STEM area (Science, Technology, Engineering, or Math); - They have a full-time (20+ hours per week) paid job or job offer from an employer who is a registered user of the E-Verify program and; - Their employer is willing to complete the Form I-983, Training Plan for STEM OPT Students, and agree to all terms and conditions